lianqiw/maos/docs/91_basics.md

 restrict if possible.

-- Do not include system headers in header files unless necessary. include thoese headers in .c file.
+- Do not include system headers in header files unless necessary. include those headers in .c file.

 - Avoid function casting.
 It will hide data type check and hide bugs.